Help share these Zero Suicide Initiative videos

 From Diane

 Right now, the campaign is launching social media to share English and Spanish versions of the 1-2 minute social media videos.
 Washington County Health & Human Services Facebook pages and Elemento Latino will be sharing them, and so will LifeWorks NW.
 And we hope we can rely on you as individuals to share these videos, as well.
-If you are willing, please share them on your personal social media accounts and email lists.
-You can send to friends and family as well to expand their reach and share this important message with our community.
-Here are the links to these videos:
+If you are willing, please share them on your personal social media accounts and email lists to share this important message with our community:

 Later this year, there will be more videos asking, “What would you say to a friend who may be thinking about suicide?”
 Washington County anticipates that they’ll come out in time for Suicide Prevention Awareness Month in September.